Lillifee/espbs/README.md

 The bundled configuration website is already part of this project (data) and stored on a separate spiffs partition on the ESP.
 If you want to adjust the website, please see [espjs project](https://github.com/Lillifee/espjs) <br/>

+Please let me know if you have ideas, improvements, or problems during setup.</br> I'm also interested in your projects and willing to add them to the repository.</br> If you have fancy 3d prints for an application, send me a message, and I will add them to the readme.

 ## Switch application

 To switch the application from e.g. cube to knob